gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

   needs to exist only once.
 Compare this to current independent mobile developments where different teams develop iOS and Android (sometimes even different code bases for iPhone vs iPad!), each incurring its own share of bugs and odd behaviours.
-Have you seen people update iOS/Android to leave *the other* platform (whatever it might be) picking dust?
+Have you seen firms update their iOS/Android app to leave *the other* platform (whatever it might be) picking dust?
 In my case, the testing can be done once, and from here on for each additional platform I add to the suite I get *free time* to spend `browsing kpop videos on youtube
   <https://www.youtube.com/watch?v=bZC7yA1Cymc>`_.
 * $56,286/year?
 Seriously?
 What parallel universe does that come from?
   According to `more recent articles